Do Go On - 500 (Part 3) - The Antwerp Diamond Heist with Wil Anderson and Rhys Nicholson

 Jesus.

-So a robbery like this is certainly no easy feat.
+So a robbery like this,

-The building holding hundreds of millions of dollars worth of precious materials
+The building holding hundreds of millions of dollars worth of precious materials is under

-is under tight security.
+tight security.

 The three-ton steel vault door alone had six layers of security.